deborah0710/Bike-share-Analysis/README.md

 4. Rider demographics

 ### Data Analysis
-I worked with the following code
+I worked with the following code:

 ``` SQL
 WITH CTE_BikeShare AS (